-A sailor is also known as a mariner or a seaman.
-Sailors work on passenger ships, freighters, and tanker ships.
-A sailor navigates sea-going vessels and assists with the maintenance, operation, and service of these vessels.
+A sailor is someone who works on passenger ships, freighters, and tanker ships, navigating sea-going vessels and assisting with the maintenance, operation, and service of these vessels.
 The term sailor was derived from the fact that all water-borne vessels were once powered by sails.
 Now the term encompasses all types of vessels, no matter how they are powered.
 Today, sailors may work for the military or private companies in all aspects of marine employment.

 What does a Sailor do?

 A sailor is responsible for the water-borne vessel as a whole.
 Whether they are navigating, on the deck crew, or in maintenance, their responsibilities can vary.
 During the docking procedure or before departure, they are responsible for examining and securing the mooring lines.
 They are also responsible for the general cleaning of the decks and the routine maintenance.
 They must be well-versed in fire safety and firefighting methods.
 They are often called upon to perform duties that utilize welding and carpentry skills.
 During the sailing expedition, they are responsible for navigating and watching while at sea.
 They must follow all orders given to them by their captain on duty.
 As they gain more experience, their responsibilities will increase.
 Most eventually learn all of the aspects of sailing and vessel maintenance and operation.

 At the beginning of their career, sailors are often responsible for more of the menial chores on a ship.
 This can include scrubbing the decks, cleaning the living and eating quarters, and operating the winches.
 New sailors are often called deck hands, and they are the lowest on the sailing totem pole.
 The harder they work, the faster they can move up in the ranks and learn more skills.

 Would you make a good sailor?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!

 What is the workplace of a Sailor like?